fba-ba/optichute/USER_GUIDE_v2.md

 }
 ```

 When you run the script, it will produce several very good (but not guaranteed to be perfect) cutting plans in just a few seconds.
-This allows you to quickly generate an efficient cutting list for the shop floor.
+The greedy algorithm automatically tries different approaches—such as fitting smallest pieces first versus largest pieces first, and using different stock ordering—to generate diverse solutions.
+This variety allows you to choose the cutting plan that best matches your workshop's constraints, whether you prioritize minimizing waste, reducing the number of stock pieces used, or achieving a particular cutting sequence.

 ---